Feminism in Japan: Second-wave feminism and birth control activism

 Mitsu Tanaka was the most visible individual figure in Japan's radical feminist movement during the late 1960s and early 1970s.
 She wrote a number of pamphlets on feminist topics, the most well-known being Liberation from Toilets.
 She was a tireless organizer for the women's liberation movement, helping to lead protests, co-founding the Fighting Women's Group of activists, and establishing the first women's centre and women's shelter in Japan during the 1970s.
 She dropped out of the public feminist movement by the late 1970s.

 A multitude of feminist essays and texts were translated and published during the Japanese women's liberation movement in the 1970s.

 Another activist to receive much media attention in Japan was Misako Enoki.
 Enoki was a pharmacist who organized activists to push for the legalization of the birth control pill.
 Her approach was to generate media attention by forming a protest group called Chupiren, who wore pink motorcycle helmets and took part in publicity stunts such as confronting unfaithful husbands in their offices.

 The male-dominated media gave coverage to radical feminists such as Tanaka and Enoki but did not take them seriously.
 Like Enoki, Tanaka was an activist for birth control, organizing protests to protect women's legal access to abortion procedures.
 The birth control pill was legalized in Japan in 1999.
 Abortion in Japan, which is less stigmatized, is frequently used as the alternative.
 The Japan Family Planning Association, an affiliate of the International Planned Parenthood Federation, was established in 1954.

-Matsui Yayori, a women’s rights activist, writer, and retired journalist, was a well-known organizer of the "Women's International War Crime Tribunal" in 2000.
+Matsui Yayori, a women's rights activist, writer, and retired journalist, was a well-known organizer of the "Women's International War Crime Tribunal" in 2000.
 The panel held a symbolic trial to judge the war crimes committed by Japanese soldiers and officials against the collective victims of the 'comfort women' system that was active during World War II.

 Later feminism

-Prominent feminist academics in Japan in recent decades include the sociologist Ueno Chizuko and feminist theorist Ehara Yumiko.
+Prominent feminist academics in Japan in recent decades include the sociologist Chizuko Ueno and feminist theorist Yumiko Ehara.

 In 2018, Japanese bullfighting organizers lifted a ban on women entering the bullfighting ring.

+In 2025, Sanae Takaichi was elected as the first female President of the Liberal Democratic Party, making her the country's first female prime minister.
+However, many saw Takaichi likely becoming the country's first female prime minister as a "conundrum" for gender equality given Japan's high gender inequality and Takaichi's own policies.
+The Associated Press wrote that Takaichi "is an ultra-conservative star of a male-dominated party that critics call an obstacle to women’s advancement" in a "country that ranks poorly internationally for gender equality".
+Takaichi's political rise in the LDP was called a "paradox" while some believed that her becoming prime minister would not have an impact on gender inequality given her conservative views.